Domestic Violence Lawyer in Las Vegas

 - Third Offense (Within Seven Years): 365 days to five years in prison, up to $10,000 in fines.

-The high rates of domestic abuse in Nevada coupled with the serious nature of the crimes have led the government to reduce certain rights for those charged with the offense.
+The high rates of domestic abuse in Las Vegas, Nevada coupled with the serious nature of the crime has led the government to reduce certain rights for those charged with the offense.
 Unlike most other crimes, a police officer doesn’t have to witness the event before making an arrest.
-In fact, an allegation or eyewitness testimony is often enough.
+In fact, an allegation or eyewitness testimony is often enough to initiate charges.

-Furthermore, unlike most other criminal cases, the prosecution can present evidence from past criminal activity to depict defendants as violent people.
+Furthermore, unlike most other criminal cases, the prosecution can present evidence from past criminal activity to depict a defendant as a violent person with certain propensities.

-Another key difference between domestic violence convictions and other crimes is that anyone convicted can no longer own a gun, even if it was only a misdemeanor conviction.
+Another key difference between a domestic violence conviction and other crimes is that anyone convicted of DV can no longer own a gun, even if it was only a misdemeanor conviction.
 Owning a firearm after a domestic violence conviction is a federal crime in many cases.
+And being an ex-felon in possession of a firearm can lead to federal prosecution.
 That’s true even if the charges were reduced.
+Again, this highlights the importance of having a skilled and knowledgeable attorney representing you given the adverse and life-altering consequences that can result from a DV conviction.

-In many cases, the judge overseeing your domestic violence case will issue a “no-contact” order that restricts defendants from contacting or being in the presence of their accuser.
+In many cases, the judge overseeing a domestic violence case will issue a “no-contact” order that restricts a defendant from contacting or being in the presence of the accuser.
 These orders are often issued even if there is no proof.

 It’s important to note that no-contact orders don’t apply to the accuser.
-This means that they can contact you or approach you anytime they wish.
+This means that he or she can contact you, the defendant, or approach you anytime they wish.
 If you find yourself in this predicament, it’s in your best interest to remove yourself from the situation as quickly as possible.

 Violating a no-contact order can lead to harsh penalties, so it’s best to adhere to the order under all circumstances.